MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Get-MgBetaEducationMeRubric.md

 Retrieve the properties and relationships of an educationRubric object.
 Only teachers and students can perform this operation.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgEducationMeRubric](/powershell/module/Microsoft.Graph.Education/Get-MgEducationMeRubric?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)